-1.3 LEADERSHIP AND SERVICE
+1.3 ENGAGEMENT

 - Engage in activities promoting the discipline of Speech Pathology in the wider University and external communities, through membership of professional societies, participation in activities such as Graduate Information Week and by seeking interaction with business and community activities. - Contribute to the discipline by participating in professional bodies and in scholarly meetings and conferences, and by undertaking professional activity in the field. - Work with a range of interested parties/stakeholders, including industry, in the development of innovative distance learning and industry focussed accredited profit-making training ventures.
-This may include the development of alliances with other universities internationally. - Make active contributions to Department, School and Faculty meetings and committees, as well as contribute to strategic planning and policy development of the Department. - Other duties commensurate with the position as directed by the Lead of Teaching in Speech Pathology.
+This may include the development of alliances with other universities internationally.